 That’s right, if you live in Fort Worth, it’s illegal to text and drive.
 You can still talk on the phone, play music, or use its mapping service with a hands-free device.
 However, anything that requires you to physically touch and manipulate the device is off-limits.
 Texting and driving is a misdemeanor that can cost you hundreds of dollars in fines.
 If a driver causes serious injury or death while texting, they can face up to a year behind bars and be required to pay as much as $4,000 in fines.

 If you were injured in an auto accident with a driver who was texting, the fact that they’re given a ticket or charged with a crime can be used to your advantage.
-The path to a financial recovery can become much easier.
+The path to financial recovery can become much easier.
 It’s important to have a qualified Fort Worth personal injury lawyer on your side to help you through the process.

 Don’t expect the distracted driver to come out and admit that they weren’t paying attention at the time of your collision.
 Unfortunately, their failure to take responsibility for their negligence can make things more complicated for you.
 On the bright side, you don’t have to worry about navigating a complicated injury claim on your own.
 Stephens Law Firm, PLLC will be right there by your side every step of the way.

 - Minimize Allegations That You Share Blame: In an effort to limit liability, the other driver or their insurance company might try to point fingers and blame you for the crash.
 They might even say that you were distracted.
 These tactics could really hurt your chances of recovering a meaningful financial award.
-Our attorneys will do everything to counter these arguments and downplay your role (if any) in the accident.
+Jason will do everything to counter these arguments and downplay your role (if any) in the accident.